-You wouldn’t be happy with an easy to copy key for your house or car that criminals can use to steal your stuff.
+You wouldn’t be happy with an easy-to-copy key for your house or car that criminals can use to steal your stuff.
 Why settle for inferior protection for your personal and financial information?
-Security professionals around the world keep talking about passwords because the number of passwords being breached on a daily basis is a huge problem and everyone who has an online account anywhere is a target.
+Myself and security professionals worldwide keep talking about passwords because the number of passwords being breached daily is a huge problem and everyone who has an online account anywhere is a target.

-Regardless of what you’ve seen on TV, these hackers are not kids playing harmless games, they are sophisticated criminals using your information to make money.
+Regardless of what you’ve seen on TV, these hackers are not kids playing harmless games.
+They are sophisticated criminals using automated programs that steal your information to make money.
 And if they can use that information to steal money directly from you, all the better for them.
-The almighty dollar is the reason there are so many Phishing schemes and why hackers attack medical practices and financial institutions.
+Without a doubt, the almighty dollar is the reason there are so many Phishing schemes and why cybercriminals are continuously attacking medical practices and financial institutions.

-This is why we keep talking about passwords and security professionals try so hard to make you aware of the threat.
+This is why we keep talking about passwords and why security professionals try so hard to make you aware of the threat.

 - Never repeating or recycling passwords

 Getting back to the title of this blog, let’s talk about that middle one.